Paroxysmal cold hemoglobinuria (PCH)PCH

 In some cases, medicines that suppress the immune system are used.

-Persons with this disease often get better quickly and do not have symptoms between episodes.
-Usually, the attacks end as soon as the damaged cells stop moving through the body.
+People with this disease often get better quickly and do not have symptoms between episodes.
+In most cases, the attacks end as soon as the damaged cells stop moving through the body.

 - Continued attacks